sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

   ```

 **Embedded: Users have many Tweets**
-1. Write a user#create route
+1. Write a route to create a new User
 1. Return an array of all the users
 1. Return an array of all tweets of a specific user
 1. Create a new tweet that belongs to a user (who's id is in the `req.params.id`)